YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     has a framework for an application to create and use custom collation routines.

-.. [#] The YottaDB code base includes code for a legacy subscript
+.. [#] The YottaDB code base includes code for a historical null
        collation in which empty strings collate after numeric subscripts and before non-empty strings.
 This is supported **only** in M code for backward compatibility reasons, and is not supported for use with C or any other language.
-Any attempt to bypass protections and use this legacy collation with new code will almost certainly result in buggy applications that are hard to debug.
+Any attempt to bypass protections and use this historical null collation with new code will almost certainly result in buggy applications that are hard to debug.